Management Involvement in Root Cause Analysis

 Rome wasn’t built in a day.
 Don’t worry if your program doesn’t have all the management support that it needs.
 But don’t ignore your program’s shortcomings.
 Work on getting more management support all the way up to the corporate board.

-When safety/improvement performance is seen as equally important, you know you have achieved a level of support that most improvement managers can only dream about.
+When your corporate board asks insightful questions about accidents or performance improvement initiatives, you know you have achieved a level of support that most improvement managers can only dream about.
+The best questions you will ever hear is: